-- Examine the functions and applications of various management processes in the areas of planning, organizing, staffing, directing, leading, and controlling.
+- Evaluate the functions and applications of various management processes in the areas of planning, organizing, staffing, directing, leading, and controlling.

-- Analyze and evaluate the impact of international, legal, social, political, economic, technological, and environmental issues as they relate to organizational behavior in terms of the individual, group/team, and overall organization.
+- Analyze the impact of international, legal, social, political, economic, technological, and environmental issues as they relate to organizational behavior in terms of the individual, group/team, and overall organizational performance.

-- Demonstrate the ability to recognize the importance of ethical conduct, social responsibility, and corporate responsibility in the global environment.
+- Examine the importance of ethical conduct, communication, social responsibility, and corporate responsibility in the global environment.

 Students come to our university from across the globe with varying educational backgrounds and diverse educational and career goals.
 Choose the category below that best describes you: